AllenSharafzad/AI-Agent-LinkedIn-Content-Machine/README.md

 6. Activate the workflow!

 ---
-*Built with ❤️ using n8n and Google Gemini*
+*Built with ❤️ using n8n and OpenAi*